wolfhong/LunarCalendar/README.rst

 `Chinese version(中文版) <https://github.com/wolfhong/LunarCalendar/blob/develop/README_zh.rst>`_ is provided.

-LunarCalendar is a Lunar-Solar Converter, containing a number of lunar and solar holidays in China.
+LunarCalendar is a Lunar-Solar Converter, containing a number of lunar and solar festivals in China.

-Korean, Japanese and Vietnamese lunar calendar is the same as Chinese calendar, but has different holidays.
+Korean, Japanese or Vietnamese lunar calendar is the same as Chinese calendar, but has different festivals.
-If `LunarCalendar` is extended; Korean, Japanese and Vietnamese holidays are easily included, with their languages.
+Korean, Japanese and Vietnamese festivals can be easily included, with their languages.

+LunarCalendar supports a time range of 1900 to 2100, which may be enough for a long time.
-LunarCalendar supports the time range 1900-2100.
-But if you have a need for the time range, you can use ``generate.html`` to extend it.
+But if you have needs for a wider time range, you can use ``generate.html`` to extend it.

 LunarCalendar is inspired by `Lunar-Solar-Calendar-Converter <https://github.com/isee15/Lunar-Solar-Calendar-Converter>`_.